 Found 120 - 130 results of 199 programs matching keyword "art and science"

+Shaking Time Mirror is the forth of the "Time Series" Software Mirrors.
+This series of software mirrors examines notions of time, scanning, motion and stagnation.
+In Shaking Time Mirror only areas of movement on the screen are refreshed with current video, the rest of the screen ages and turns into a gray stagnant crust.
+When a viewer moves in front of the piece the crust flakes of and revels the full colored image of the viewer, which gradually grays back.
+Artist Daniel Rozin will be featured in the Exploratorium's summer exhibition, Reflections.
+Self Centered Mirror is an arrangement of 34 vertical panes of mirror.
+It has a retro-reflective behavior, this means that anyone standing in front of this mirror will see themselves reflected on all 34 panes, The mirror will also remove anyone else in the space from being reflected.
+This piece lifts the last obstacle from in the quest to total narcisism.
+Artist Dan Rozin will be featured in the Exploratorium's summer exhibition, Reflections.
 A story can help make a subject come alive for your students.
 TI teacher coach Carol Murphy talks about the myriad ways she’s used storytelling in her science classes.
 Mirrors Mirror creates the viewers' image by directing 768 small mirror tiles in a way that reflects different portions of their image.
 The piece is made of 24 columns of "pixels" that form a concaved curved surface that is aimed at the viewer.
 Brighter pixels reflect the upper body of the viewer and the wall behind him and dark ones are aimed lower.
 Artist Daniel Rozin will be featured in the Exploratorium's 2009 summer exhibition, Reflections.
 As part of the ECHO Climate Change Symposium, join artist Xavier Cortada as he discusses some ways that the world is participating in actions around climate change.
 Paul Stepahin is an Exploratorium exhibit developer who has a background in physics.
 He's worked on exhibits such as Elephant Turntable and Additor.
 Paul's knowledge and love of computer science and complex math has made him a resource for Exploratorium staff.
 In this program, Paul discusses the theoretical math P versus NP problem.

 Terje Isungset is one of Europe's most accomplished and innovative percussionists.
 With over two decades experience in jazz and Scandinavian music his work travels far beyond traditional boundaries.
 He's become more like a cross between a sound artist and a shaman.
 Isungset crafts his own instruments from natural elements found in Norway such as arctic birch, granite, slate, and even ice.
 Dr. Christine Carter is a sociologist who studies the childhood roots of happiness.
 She is the executive director of the Greater Good Science Center at UC Berkeley, an interdisciplinary research center that promotes the study of happiness, compassion, and altruism.
 In this program, Dr. Carter speaks about happiness, altruism, and the inspiring intersection of her personal and professional worlds.
 Halloween Special Edition!
 In this zany competition teachers have ten minutes to create a science activity from a special Halloween secret ingredient... bats!
 In this zany competition teachers have ten minutes to create a science activity from a special secret ingredient.
 This week: eye care products!
-In this zany competition teachers have ten minutes to create a science activity from a special secret ingredient.
-This week: dental hygiene products!
-In this zany competition teachers have ten minutes to create a science activity from a special secret ingredient.
-This week: hair care products!